david-luna/canica/docs/use-cases.md

 ## UC01 - List grade classes

 As a teacher I want to see the list of classes I already have to give grades.
-These classes should be should be divide in two groups: non uplades & uploade classes.
+These classes should be should be divide in two groups: non uploaded & uploade dclasses.

 ### DoD UC01

 `WHEN` Teacher starts the application
-`IF` there is no saved sessin `THEN` request credentials `WHEN` teacher is logged in
+`IF` there is no saved session `THEN` request credentials `WHEN` teacher is logged in
 `THEN` app shows list of classes in two different tabs (current, uploaded)

 ## UC02 - Download

-As a teacher I want to create new grade classes to fill up for later upload.
+As a teacher I want to create new classes by area and quarter to fill up for later upload.

 ### DoD UC02